S Chand & Company Ltd.

-To the Members of S Chand & Company Limited
+To the Members of S Chand And Company Limited

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give the informationrequired by the Companies Act_2013 as amended ("the Act")in the manner sorequired and give a true and fair view in conformity with the accounting principlesgenerally accepted in India of the state of affairs of the Company as at March_31_2019its loss including other comprehensive income its cash flows and the changes in equityfor the year ended on that date.
+2. In our opinion and to the best of our information and according tothe explanations given to us except for the possible effects of the matter described inthe Basis for Qualified Opinion section of our report the aforesaid standalone financialstatements give the information required by the Companies Act 2013 (the Act')in the manner so required and give a true and fair view in conformity with the IndianAccounting Standards (Ind AS') specified under section 133 of the Act read withthe Companies (Indian Accounting Standards) Rules 2015 and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31 March 2022and its profit (including other comprehensive income) its cash flows and the changes inequity for the year ended on that date.

 Key Audit Matters

 6. Key audit matters are those matters that in our professionaljudgment were of most significance in our audit of the standalone financial statements ofthe current period.
 These matters were addressed in the context of our audit of thefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.